As we celebrate the 50th anniversary of the Apolo 11 and this days’ full moon phase, let me introduce you to 11 lesser-known Moon trivia.

 The first man to set foot on the Moon in 1969 was Neil Armstrong on the Apollo 11 mission, while the last man to walk on the Moon in 1972 was Gene Cernan with the Apollo 17.

-Since then, the Moon has only be visited by unmanned vehicles.
+Since then, the Moon has only been visited by unmanned vehicles.

 As we celebrate these days’ full moon, and of course the 50th anniversary of the Apollo 11 mission, it’s the perfect time to remember or get to know, the only 12 people who ever walked on a body other than planet Earth: Neil Armstrong, Edwin “Buzz” Aldrin, Charles “Pete” Conrad, Alan L. Bean, Alan Shepard, Edgar D. Mitchel, David Scott, James B. Erwin, John Watts Young, Charles M. Duke Jr., Harrison “Jack” Schmitt, and again, Eugene E. Cernan.